SwarmStorm/awesome/README.md

 *   [kijai/ComfyUI-HunyuanVideoWrapper](https://github.com/kijai/ComfyUI-HunyuanVideoWrapper) -

-*   [fpgaminer/joycaption](https://github.com/fpgaminer/joycaption) - JoyCaption is an image captioning Visual Language Model (VLM) being built from the ground up as a free, open, and uncensored model for the community to use in training Diffusion models.

 *   [CircuitLaunch/CoLab-Reachy](https://github.com/CircuitLaunch/CoLab-Reachy) - Reachy Humanoid Robot (Pollen Robotics)

 *   [riad-azz/tiktok-saver](https://github.com/riad-azz/tiktok-saver) - TikTok Saver is a SaaS (Software as a service) for downloading and saving Tiktok videos with the highest quality and no watermark.